vinicius73/Lavatar/readme.md

 ## Installation

-Add the new required package in your composer.json
+Run `composer require vinicius73/lavatar` in your console, or add the new required package in your composer.json

 ```
-    "vinicius73/lavatar": "dev-master"
+    "vinicius73/lavatar": "0.6.*"
 ```

 Run `composer update` or `php composer.phar update`.